 Step 7: Find the passport office location nearest you and provide them with your completed form, passport photos, and money for your passport.
 You will need to provide your departure date for your trip and if you don’t have a firm date just put any date down.

-You will receive your U.S. passport in about four to eight to weeks.
+You will receive your U.S. passport in about four to eight weeks.
 For an additional fee of $60 plus overnight delivery fees, you can rush a U.S. passport application.

 How to Expedite a Passport